CitadelStronghold/gem/docs/README.md

 ## **Other Notes**

 - [No Sudo Delay on Failure](https://unix.stackexchange.com/a/734925)
+    - This is not a security problem, someone could duplicate your hard drive and brute force at unlimited speed anyways.

 - Foot Terminal Copy Paste
     - <kbd>Ctrl</kbd> <kbd>Shift</kbd> <kbd>C</kbd> / <kbd>Ctrl</kbd> <kbd>Shift</kbd> <kbd>V</kbd>